 Colorado Practice Tests for Instruction Permits and Licenses

-Our practice tests have 25 random questions based on the Colorado Driver Handbook and current DMV tests.
+These practice tests for a driver’s license or learner’s permit have 25 random questions based on the Colorado Driver Handbook and current DMV tests.
 Each test is a multiple-choice test and after each question, you get feedback with a short explanation.
 Whenever you aren’t sure about an answer, look it up in the manual!

 The latest version of the Colorado Driver Handbook is your best friend when studying for a full driver license or your first instruction permit.
 Make sure you get a copy from your nearest driver licensing office or download one online.

 After studying the handbook, take as many practice tests as you can.
 They’ll tell you if you are ready or not for the real knowledge exam.

 The passing score in Colorado is 80 percent.
 On a practice test with 25 questions, you cannot miss more than 5 questions.
 But even if you reach 20 correct answers, it isn’t enough to guarantee a passing score on the real test.
 Make sure you can reach a score of 92 percent or more on the practice test and that you truly understand the answers.